squidfunk/mkdocs-material/docs/plugins/privacy.md

 Additionally, hints like [`preconnect`][preconnect], used to reduce latency when requesting external assets, are removed from the output, as they're not necessary when self-hosting.
-After the plugin has done it's work, your project will be free of requests to external services.
+After the plugin has done its work, your project will be free of requests to external services.

 There are some [limitations].